Gary Cooper: From Mr. Deeds to The Real Glory, 1936–1939

 Back at Paramount, Cooper returned to a more comfortable genre in Ernst Lubitsch's romantic comedy Bluebeard's Eighth Wife (1938) with Claudette Colbert.
-In the film, Cooper plays a wealthy American businessman in France who falls in love with an impoverished aristocrat's daughter and persuades her to become his eighth wife.
-Despite the clever screenplay by Charles Brackett and Billy Wilder, and solid performances by Cooper and Colbert, American audiences had trouble accepting Cooper in the role of a shallow philanderer.
+Cooper plays a wealthy American businessman in France who falls in love with an impoverished aristocrat's daughter and persuades her to become his eighth wife.
+Despite the clever screenplay by Charles Brackett and Billy Wilder and solid performances by Cooper and Colbert, American audiences had trouble accepting Cooper in the role of a shallow philanderer.
 It succeeded only at the European box-office market.

 In the fall of 1938, Cooper appeared in H. C. Potter's romantic comedy The Cowboy and the Lady with Merle Oberon, about a sweet-natured rodeo cowboy who falls in love with the wealthy daughter of a presidential hopeful, believing her to be a poor, hard-working lady's maid.
-The efforts of three directors and several eminent screenwriters could not salvage what could have been a fine vehicle for Cooper.
 While more successful than its predecessor, the film was Cooper's fourth consecutive box-office failure in the American market.

 In the next two years, Cooper was more discerning about the roles he accepted and made four successful large-scale adventure and cowboy films.
 In William A. Wellman's adventure film Beau Geste (1939), he plays one of three daring English brothers who join the French Foreign Legion in the Sahara to fight local tribes.
 Filmed in the same Mojave Desert locations as the original 1926 version with Ronald Colman, Beau Geste provided Cooper with magnificent sets, exotic settings, high-spirited action, and a role tailored to his personality and screen persona.
 This was the last film in Cooper's contract with Paramount.

-In Henry Hathaway's The Real Glory (1939), he plays a military doctor who accompanies a small group of American Army officers to the Philippines to help the Christian Filipinos defend themselves against Muslim radicals.
-Many film critics praised Cooper's performance, including author and film critic Graham Greene, who recognized that he "never acted better".
+In Henry Hathaway's The Real Glory (1939), Cooper plays a military doctor who accompanies a small group of U.S. Army officers to the Philippines to help the Christian Filipinos defend themselves against Muslim radicals.
+Many critics praised Cooper's performance, including author and film critic Graham Greene, who said he "never acted better".